Home > Organ masterclass

 During the masterclasses both organs of the Pieterskerk Leiden will be played: the Van Hagerbeer Organ and the Thomas Hill organ.
 Léon Berben will conduct the organ lessons for the participants and will guide the young organists artistically.
 The professionals of the Pieterskerk Leiden will organize a workshop on the conservation and maintenance of the organs in collaboration with Verschueren Organ Builders.
 Fundraising will also be a part of the curriculum.
 And naturally there will also be an opportunity to discover Leiden.

-Masterclass part 1 – Friday 11 November to Monday 14 November 2022
+Masterclass part 1 – November 2024

 Bellows Treaders Guild